 - Containers can move across nodes or even data centers (including cloud environments), yet still retain access to persisted data.

 - Shared Storage for Applications and Analytics.
-Here, containerized applications persist data to a secure, shared location (the MapR Converged Data Platform), where other applications can access and make use of it.
+Here, containerized applications persist data to a secure, shared location (the MapR Data Platform), where other applications can access and make use of it.
 For instance, containerized operational applications can write data to MapR, where analytical applications leveraging Apache Drill, Spark, etc. can then make use of it.

 Containers for Big Data: How MapR Expands Containers Use to Access Data Directly